On Enumerating Short Projected Models: Formalizing Projected Irredundant Model Enumeration

 Our proof is split into several parts.
 We start by showing that the invariants listed in \autoref{fig:invenumirred} hold in non-terminal states (\autoref{sec:calculusenumirredproofsinv}).
-Then we prove that our method always makes progress (\autoref{sec:calculusenumirredproofsprog}), before showing that our procedure terminates (\autoref{sec:calculusenumirredproofsterm}).
+Then we prove that our procedure always makes progress (\autoref{sec:calculusenumirredproofsprog}) before showing its termination (\autoref{sec:calculusenumirredproofsterm}).
 We conclude the proof by showing that every total model is found exactly once and that all total models are detected, \iet, that upon termination \(M \equiv \project{P}{X}\) holds (\autoref{sec:calculusenumirredproofseq}).